Skip To Content

 • Bluetooth

-Additionally, if Wi-Fi is selected as the option for Survey Radio Type:
+Additionally, if Wi-Fi is selected as the option for the Survey Radio Type setting, ensure the following permissions are enabled:

 Note:

-The Wi-Fi scan throttling is enabled by default on Android devices and can be disabled in the developer mode.
-Learn more about configuring the Wi-Fi scanning throttling.
+Wi-Fi scan throttling is enabled by default on Android devices and can be disabled in developer mode.
+Learn more about configuring Wi-Fi scanning throttling.

 Verify compass accuracy

 Use your device's compass to determine its heading.
-Compass accuracy is the deviation between the reported heading and the true geomagnetic heading.
+Compass accuracy refers to the deviation between the reported heading and the true geomagnetic heading.

 Note:

-Due to hardware variations among Android devices, the compass does not always satisfy the optimal performance requirements.
-Compass accuracy can register one of the following four states:
+Due to hardware differences across Android devices, the compass may need to be calibrated before conducting a survey.
+Compass accuracy can be categorized into one of the following states:

 • High—The status is displayed as OK in green.